simplejson/simplejson/index.rst

         or *for_json* kwarg.
 This is faster and more portable than subclassing.

-   If *skipkeys* is false (the default), then it is a :exc:`TypeError` to attempt encoding of keys that are not str, int, long, float or None.
+   If *skipkeys* is false (the default), then it is a :exc:`TypeError` to attempt encoding of keys that are not str, int, long, float, Decimal, bool, or None.
 If *skipkeys* is true, such items are simply skipped.

    If *ensure_ascii* is true (the default), the output is guaranteed to be :class:`str` objects with all incoming unicode characters escaped.
 If